What is Microsoft Intune app management?

 4 Intune does not provide installing a shortcut to an app as a web link on standard Android Enterprise devices.
 However, Web link support is provided for multi-app dedicated Android Enterprise devices.

-The next four sections describe the options available in the Client apps pane.
+The next four sections describe the options available in the Apps pane.

 - Apps: Select this option to add, view, assign, and monitor the apps that your workforce uses.
 For more information, see: